 Terrific for severe ice and snow -- but not the best choice for mild winters.
 Expect outstanding grip on ice and snow: The Michelin X-Ice Xi3 outclasses all rivals on winter roads in professional tests.
 But on dry or wet pavement that is clear of snow and ice, the Michelin's performance plummets.
 It suffers from long braking distances in test after test.
 This is common for severe-winter snow tires, though.
-If you usually drive on cleared roads, consider a mild-winter performance tire like the Dunlop SP Winter Sport 3D (*Est. $105) instead.
+If you usually drive on cleared roads, consider a mild-winter performance tire like the Dunlop SP Winter Sport 4D (Est. $115) instead.

-X-Ice tires are traditionally very durable.
-The brand-new Michelin X-Ice Xi3 hasn't had a chance to amass a durability record yet, and none of our sources has tested it for tread life.
-However, the model it replaces -- the Michelin X-Ice Xi2, which was named a ConsumerSearch Best Reviewed snow tire for four years running -- still ranks as one of the most durable snow tires in owner reviews at TireRack.com.
+X-Ice tires are very durable.
+The Michelin X-Ice Xi3 earns the highest durability rating -- Superior -- from owners at TireRack.com.
+The model it replaced -- the Michelin X-Ice Xi2, which was named a ConsumerSearch Best Reviewed snow tire for four years running -- still ranks as one of the most durable snow tires in owner reviews there, as well.

 Michelin backs the Xi3 (like the Xi2) with a 40,000-mile treadwear warranty -- a rarity among snow tires, which usually carry no tread warranty at all.
-However, you can't collect until you've worn the tire nearly bald (2/32 inches).
+However, you can't collect until you've worn the tire nearly bald (2/32 inch).
 That's dangerous, experts at TireRack.com say.
-They recommend removing winter tires when they have 5/32 inches of tread left.
+They recommend removing winter tires when they have 5/32 inch of tread left.

-Review Credibility: Excellent Experts here test 16 winter tires for passenger cars, including the Michelin X-Ice Xi3.
-They judge each tire's snow traction, braking on icy, dry and wet roads, handling, hydroplaning, ride comfort, noise and more before assigning it an overall score.
+Experts here test 16 winter tires for passenger cars, including the Michelin X-Ice Xi3.
+They judge each tire's snow traction; braking on icy, dry and wet roads; handling; hydroplaning; ride comfort; noise and more.
 Editors rank the tires from best to worst in a handy chart.

 Review: Michelin X-Ice Xi3, Editors of ConsumerReports.org, Not Dated

-Review Credibility: Very Good The Michelin X-Ice Xi3 earns a mediocre score in this exhaustive comparison test by the Swedish Automobile Association.
-It brakes and handles adequately on snow and ice, but performance on wet roads drags down its rating.
+The Michelin X-Ice Xi3 earns a mediocre score in this exhaustive Swedish comparison test of 15 studless tires.
+It brakes and handles well on snow and ice, but poor performance on wet roads drags down its rating.
 Editors here prefer the Nokian Hakkapeliitta R2.

-Review Credibility: Good Experts at this retail site conduct their winter tire shootout on ice (at a hockey rink) and on dry pavement.
-Although three of the four tires -- the Michelin X-Ice Xi3, Continental ExtremeWinterContact and Bridgestone Blizzak WS70 -- perform similarly on snow and ice, the Michelin rides and handles the best, beating two-time champ Continental.
+Experts at this retail site conduct their winter tire shootout on ice (at a hockey rink) and on dry pavement.
+Although three of the four tires -- the Michelin X-Ice Xi3, Continental ExtremeWinterContact and Bridgestone Blizzak WS70 -- perform similarly on snow and ice, the Michelin rides and handles best.

-Review: Testing the Newest Studless Ice & Snow Winter Tires, Editors of TireRack.com, Sept.
-28, 2012
+Review: Testing the Newest Studless Ice & Snow Winter Tires, Editors of TireRack.com, Not Dated